 Your child is the one who will turn down the little blue pill at a high school party.
-Your child is the one who will stop a friend from drinking and driving.
+He will stop a friend from drinking and driving.
 Your child is the one who will start a small business and grow it into a billion-dollar company.
-Your child is the one who will parent with patience and guidance… (Raising Strong Willed Toddlers)
+This child will eventually parent with patience and guidance… (Raising Strong Willed Toddlers)

-But your strong willed child is no lazy afternoon by the pool to parent!
-So instead of locking myself in the closet with a sleeve of OREOs and a bottle of pinot noir, I decided I needed to find a better solution.
+So instead of locking myself in the closet with a sleeve of OREOs and a bottle of pinot noir, I decided I needed to find a better parenting strategy.
 One that didn’t involve me beating myself up for being the worst mom ever.
-And one that would actually benefit my my strong willed boys.

 Does Whispering Work In Response to the Intense Emotions of Your Strong Willed Child?